-The SpecPhone was designed to be simple, compact, and able to measure concentrations accurately.
+The original SpecPhone was designed to be simple, compact, and able to measure concentrations accurately.
 We designed the housing with 3D CAD software to position the optical elements in a way that facilitates measurements using a standard laboratory cuvette.
 A schematic of the device is shown below.

 An external light source is directed to a slit positioned at the beginning of the light path.
 The light then passes through the sample cuvette and is reflected by a mirror to the diffraction grating.
 The diffraction grating disperses the light into its component wavelengths, which are recorded by the smartphone camera.

 In the DualSpec, we upgraded the path to include a sample and reference beam, which greatly improves the signal to noise of the absorption spectra:

 Housing: The housing can be printed on any consumer or commercial 3D printer.
 Many libraries and schools have 3D printers available for free or minimal costs.
 Websites also offer 3D print services for low cost.
 The *.stl print file is available upon request (email@example.com) or can be downloaded from Thingiverse:

 Slits: Each slit is a removable part of the device.
 The width of the opening is related to the resolution of the instrument.
 In our design, the slit can be removed and changed to illustrate the resolution principle.
 Several slits are available from 0.1 to 5 mm.
 The *.stl print files are available upon request (firstname.lastname@example.org) or at

 Cuvette: Any 1 cm cuvette will fit in the device.
 Below is a link to one supplier